rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 ---
 layout: post
-title: "Changes to impl Trait in Rust 2024"
+title: "Changes to `impl Trait` in Rust 2024"
 author: Niko Matsakis
 team: the language team <https://www.rust-lang.org/governance/teams/lang>
 ---
-This blog post describes some small but significant changes with (return position) `impl Trait` capture rules that are coming in Rust 2024.
-The goal of these changes is to simplify how `impl Trait` works to better match what people want while also giving a flexible syntax that allows users to have full control when needed.
+This blog post describes some small but significant changes with (return-position) `impl Trait` that are coming in Rust 2024.
+The goal of these changes is to simplify how `impl Trait` works to better match the most common usage patterns while also giving a flexible syntax that allows users to have full control when needed.

 ## TL;DR

-* Return-position impl Trait in Rust 2024 can now reference all fn arguments by default.
-* We are introducing a new syntax (`+ use<>`) that you can use to specify precisely which generic parameters can appear in the hidden type.
+Starting in Rust 2024, we are changing the rules for when a generic parameter can be used in the hidden type of a return-position `impl Trait`:

+* a new default that the hidden types for a return-position `impl Trait` can use **any** generic parameter in scope, instead of only types (applicable only in Rust 2024);
+* a syntax to declare explicitly what types may be used (usable in any edition).

+The new explicit syntax is called a "use bound": `impl Trait + use<'x, T>`, for example, would indicate that the hidden type is allowed to use `'x` and `T` (but not any other generic parameters in scope).

+Read on for the details!

-## Background: return position impl trait
+## Background: return-position `impl Trait`

-This blog post concerns *return position `impl Trait`*, such as the following example:
+This blog post concerns *return-position `impl Trait`*, such as the following example:

 ```rust
 fn process_datums(